MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 Create a new Single View App.
 Check that the **Language** is set to Swift and the **User Interface** is set to Storyboard.

-We will use the Storyboard in order to create the UI with very simple constraints.
-Try to resist the temptation to make complex or good looking UI this early, it'll only slow you down.
+When you are building prototypes, it's very useful to use Storyboards (If you are using UIKit).
+You can put together a working app with simple constraints in minutes.
+Try to resist the temptation to make complex or good looking UI this early, it might only slow you down.
 You'll get an opportunity later on to polish and upgrade the app to your liking.

 For now you do not need to check any of the boxes like Core Data or UITests for this tutorial.